 silver award from Reader’s Favorite.
 It is the first book of The Mill Valley

 High series.
-She has written an award-winning poetry book
+She has written an award-winning poetry book, You’ll Probably

 Forget Me: Living With and Without Hal.
 She has won two awards for her